asaltanubes/TFG-Killing-vector-fields/Escrito final/kerr/kerr.typ

 of four velocity provided $u^t$ and $u^phi$ are large enough.

 For particles outside the ergosphere the energy is always positive (using $(+ - - -)$ signature).
-This is because $K$ is a timelike vector, and, since four velocities are either timelike or null, depending on if the particle has mass or not, the product has to be positive.
+This is because $K$ is a time like vector, and, since four velocities are either time like or null, depending on if the particle has mass or not, the product has to be positive.

 To see this we can use the equivalence principle and prove this in Minkowski